huytruong2004/COMP4010-Spring2025-Group06-Project02-network-visualization/README.md

 1. Showing a proof-of-concept on how visualization could help in network monitoring using `flexdashboard` and `shiny`.
     - When during the day does malicious traffic spike? - A time-series line chart of `packet counts` and another time-series line chart of `length`, both have time interval input (1D, 7D, 30D)
     - Which countries are hitting my VPS the most right now?
 A choropleth on world map show `source_country` and `length` with metric switch (by count or total bytes), with time interval input (1D, 7D, 30D)
-    - What are the top talkers and their detailed traffic over time? – A horizontal bar chart showing top `source_ip` by total traffic, with a Top-N dropdown (Top 5, Top 10, Top 20) and a `protocol` filter dropdown.
+    - What are the top `source_ip` and their detailed traffic over time? – A horizontal bar chart showing top `source_ip` by total traffic, with a Top-N dropdown (Top 5, Top 10, Top 20) and a `protocol` filter dropdown.
 Click on a bar to show a table below with all packets from that IP over time (including `timestamp`, `protocol`, and `length`)

 2. Raising the awareness of people on the current threat scenario, as well as putting security of the virtual private cloud in mind.